Kurds: Iraq

 Kurds constitute approximately 17% of Iraq's population.
-They are the majority in at least three provinces in northern Iraq which are together known as Iraqi Kurdistan.
+They are the majority in at least three provinces in northern Iraq.
 Kurds also have a presence in Kirkuk, Mosul, Khanaqin, and Baghdad.
 Around 300,000 Kurds live in the Iraqi capital Baghdad, 50,000 in the city of Mosul and around 100,000 elsewhere in southern Iraq.

 Kurds led by Mustafa Barzani were engaged in heavy fighting against successive Iraqi regimes from 1960 to 1975.
 In March 1970, Iraq announced a peace plan providing for Kurdish autonomy.
 The plan was to be implemented in four years.
 However, at the same time, the Iraqi regime started an Arabization program in the oil-rich regions of Kirkuk and Khanaqin.
 The peace agreement did not last long, and in 1974, the Iraqi government began a new offensive against the Kurds.
 Moreover, in March 1975, Iraq and Iran signed the Algiers Accord, according to which Iran cut supplies to Iraqi Kurds.
 Iraq started another wave of Arabization by moving Arabs to the oil fields in Kurdistan, particularly those around Kirkuk.
 Between 1975 and 1978, 200,000 Kurds were deported to other parts of Iraq.

 During the Iran–Iraq War in the 1980s, the regime implemented anti-Kurdish policies and a de facto civil war broke out.
 Iraq was widely condemned by the international community, but was never seriously punished for oppressive measures such as the mass murder of hundreds of thousands of civilians, the wholesale destruction of thousands of villages and the deportation of thousands of Kurds to southern and central Iraq.

 The genocidal campaign, conducted between 1986 and 1989 and culminating in 1988, carried out by the Iraqi government against the Kurdish population was called Anfal ("Spoils of War").
 The Anfal campaign led to destruction of over two thousand villages and killing of 182,000 Kurdish civilians.
 The campaign included the use of ground offensives, aerial bombing, systematic destruction of settlements, mass deportation, firing squads, and chemical attacks, including the most infamous attack on the Kurdish town of Halabja in 1988 that killed 5000 civilians instantly.